PoignantWizard/roombooker/README.md

 your CSV file.
 It can take user input each time its run or you can set up a configuration file, allowing it to be run by scheduled job.

+We're not affiliated with [https://www.schoolbooking.com](https://www.schoolbooking.com) in any way.
+We just needed an automated method of uploading timetable data that would work for our setup.

 ##Dependencies
 -----------

-roombooker requires chrome driver (http://chromedriver.chromium.org/) to be in an accessible directory.
+roombooker requires chrome driver ([http://chromedriver.chromium.org/](http://chromedriver.chromium.org/)) to be in an accessible directory.

-You will also need Google Chrome installed https://www.google.com/chrome/ on the machine that will be running roombooker
+You will also need Google Chrome installed [https://www.google.com/chrome/](https://www.google.com/chrome/) on the machine that will be running roombooker